 Process

-Report & Presentation: Alongside a more traditional paper and deck, I developed four Contributor profiles to communicate the findings in a way that would generate empathy and make the Contributors’ experience more memorable.
-In contrast to personas, the profiles conflated similar Contributors’ backgrounds based on emerging themes from the interview data and anonymized real stories.
+• Alongside a traditional paper and deck, I developed four user profiles with the goal of generating empathy and making the users’ experience more memorable.
+In contrast to personas, the profiles conflated similar users’ backgrounds based on emerging themes from the interview data and anonymized real stories.
 The goal was to leverage the empathy-building value of personas while avoiding potential bias or stereotype-based characterizations, especially with limited data.
-The Contributor profile cards include descriptions of the profiles’ gender, age, economic situation, why they use Premise, how they use Premise, and how they understand the purpose of Premise’s data collection, as well as a narrative of the Contributors’ experience completing a task.
+The user profile cards included descriptions of the profiles’ gender, age, economic situation, why they use Premise, how they use Premise, and how they understand the purpose of Premise’s data collection, as well as a narrative about completing a task.

-I distributed the Contributor profile cards to cross-functional team members in advance of the group research debrief and brainstorm.
-Attendees presented their Contributors during the group session and adopted the perspective of that profile for brainstorming before adding ideas to address others’ experiences.
+• I distributed the user profile cards to team members in advance of the cross-functional research debrief and brainstorm.
+Attendees presented a user profile during the group session and adopted the perspective of that profile for initial brainstorming before adding ideas to address others’ experiences.

 Findings